reruo321/Java_Practice/Chapter-09/README.md

 | OutputStream | Writer | Default output stream. |

 ## Byte I/O Stream
-### Byte Input Stream
+### Byte I/O Stream
-The root of the byte input stream classes is InputStream.
+The roots of the byte I/O stream classes are InputStream/OutputStream.
 Since it is an abstract class, it cannot create its object but provides default methods.
-### Byte Output Stream
-OutputStream is the root of the byte output stream, and is an abstract class.

 ### Buffered Stream
+Using a buffer to temporarily store a stream of data into the memory enhances the speed.
+Take BufferedInputStream and BufferedOutputStream classes to utilize the function.

+## Character I/O Stream
+The roots of the character I/O stream classes are Reader/Writer.
+Because they internally process character encoding in sequence, they are more preferable to the byte streams when inputting/outputting strings.

+## File
+File class defines a plenty of fields and methods to examine and edit files.

+## RandomAccessFile
+Default order of reading or writing information to the file in computer system is sequential, and it is called "sequential acceess".